mei-friend/mei-friend.github.io/_docs/basic/settings.md

 ---
 # Settings panel

 All of the options in this panel are also briefly described in the tooltips that appear if hovered over one of the options.
+With the button at the bottom of the panels you can reset your settings to the mei-friend default.

 ## mei-friend settings